sethlopezme/strez/README.md

 ### Headers

 Your CSV should always include column headers.
-If headers are not present, strez will assume the first column is the string name and the second column is the string value.
+Data in columns with unrecognized headers or duplicate headers will be ignored.
+Descriptions of headers are below.

 #### Name (Required)